OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Discussion

 \subsection{Main Advantages}

-\methodname is a lightweight, extensible, and structure-free topometric map designed for robotic navigation.
-Each node mainly stores an RGB image to represent the environment, while edges encode odometric, covisibility, and traversability relationships, supporting both metric-level localization and path planning. \methodname's primary strengths include: \textit{1)}~\textit{cross-device multi-session mapping}, integrating submaps from heterogeneous devices captured at varying times and perspectives, thereby enhancing the mapping coverage and update frequency; \textit{2)}~\textit{robust collaborative localization}, enabled by a coarse-to-fine pipeline with robust outlier rejection that ensures resilience to viewpoint variations, sparse observations, and appearance changes; and \textit{3)}~\textit{multi-modal extensibility}, naturally supporting image-goal navigation and easily adaptable to multi-modal commands.
+\bt{\methodname is a lightweight, scalable, appearance-based topometric mapping system: each node stores an RGB image, and edges encode covisibility, odometry, and traversability relationships supporting metric localization and path planning.
+Its primary strengths are \ti{cross-device multi-session mapping} (fusing heterogeneous-device submaps across times and viewpoints), \ti{robust hierarchical localization} (coarse-to-fine pipeline resilient to viewpoint, sparsity, and appearance changes), and \ti{multi-modal extensibility} to goals beyond images, such as text or GPS.
+Unlike conventional topological maps \cite{Dang2020,shah2023gnm} restricted to path planning, \methodname unifies localization and planning in a single topometric framework, with potential for scalable real-world deployment.}

-Unlike conventional topological maps, which are typically limited to path planning, \methodname integrates both localization and planning within a unified topometric framework.
-This capability, combined with support for distributed data collection and multi-session mapping, demonstrates significant potential for scalable, real-world deployment.
-Nevertheless, the current implementation relies on a computationally intensive 3D GFM for online pointmap generation and optimization.
-Future improvements to inference speed (\eg via network quantization and pruning) are needed to enhance computational efficiency and practical applicability.